 Culling is not an effective method of increasing overall antler production.
 The two factors that real-life hunters can influence are age and nutrition.
 Let deer get older.
 Give them more nutrients necessary for good health.
 See bigger bucks.

 (Don't Miss: When a LifeLine Saved a Life)

 Image 14 of 20

 The tall tale that deer can’t see color is yet another myth.
-They don't see in black and white per the popular myth.
+They don't see in black and white per the popular theory.
 Deer see dichromatically.
 In other words, deer are red and green color blind.
 That said, they can see the color blue 20 times better than we can.
-Ultimately, deer see in blues and yellows.
-So I’d advise against wearing your blue jeans to the stand anymore.
+So I’d advise against wearing your blue jeans to the stand.

 This is also the reason that deer see best at dawn and dusk.
 During these times, it's a very bluish-grey hue outside.
 Deer benefit from that.
 And that’s one of several reasons why deer move most during those two times of the day.

 Image 15 of 20

 A buck with a wide spread is immediately recognizable, and one of the first things many hunters look for when field-judging a buck.
 But when it comes to total score, antler mass adds up much faster than antler spread.
 Each antler gets four circumference measurements.
 So a "wide buck" with a 20-inch inside spread gets 20 inches added to the score.
 But a heavy buck, say with 5-inch bases, might get 20 inches or more per antler, depending on how well the mass is carried to the end of the beam.
 The math doesn't lie.

 (Killer Buy Alert: Men's Realtree Turkey Flag Short Sleeve Gray Shirt)